KhronosGroup/SYCL-Shared/proposals/sycl_modules.md

 From the SYCL compiler's perspective (C++ compiler) the value is understood to be a runtime value and for this reason it is not possible to use such value in a `constexpr`.

-### Retrieving a spec constant placeholder
+### Retrieving a specialization constant placeholder

 A `spec_constant` handler can be retrieved from the command group handler by either:

 - Getting the placeholder for a previously set specialization constant value;
   - If no specialization constant where ever set, then the *placeholder* object holds the default value of its `spec_id`.
 - Setting a specialization constant value and retrieving the placeholder
   - Performance notice: this function may cause the SYCL runtime to implicitly recompile the relevant SYCL module with the given value.
 This may have an important effect on performances and users should check their vendor recommendations on how to efficiently uses this functionality.

 The command group `handler` class is extended with the following API: